IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/brian-rinaldi.md

 The thing is, 6 months later, I would always look back and want to revise what I'd done given what I'd learned since.
 This experience taught me that there was no way to code a "perfect" application as it is a moving target, and taught me to value getting things done over getting things done perfectly.
 As they say, don't let perfect be the enemy of good.

-## Front-end development seems to be easy until you start to learning.
+## Frontend development seems to be easy until you start to learning.
 How do you face the challenge of learning new things?

 I am a voracious reader - mostly of blogs and tutorials around technology and development.
 So, the first thing is, I stay informed of developments.
 But, especially today, where my job doesn't always involve day-to-day coding activities, I find that I need to set goals for myself when I want to learn something.
 For instance, I may commit to an article on a topic or to speak about a topic, but it's not necessarily something that I know deeply at the time.
 However, by committing to the article or session, I set myself a hard deadline to learn it.
 Basically, learning requires a desire, but also a commitment - and sometimes that commitment means that you create situations that force yourself to learn something.